apache/cassandra/doc/SASI.md

   `LongToken`s, e.g. `Murmur3Partitioner`.
 Other existing partitioners which
   don't produce LongToken e.g. `ByteOrderedPartitioner` and `RandomPartitioner` will not work with SASI.
-* `ALLOW FILTERING`, the requirement of at least one indexes `=` expression, and lack of `LIKE` limit SASIs feature-set.
-Modifications to the grammar to allow `Index` implementations to enumerate its supported features would allow SASI to expose more features without need to support them in other implementations.
 * Not Equals and OR support have been removed in this release while changes are made to Cassandra itself to support them.